cvass1/gilded-rose/README.md

 The code has been refectored to utilise individual classes for each type of Item.

-Each new class inherits from the original Item class and adds a method update_quality which implements it;s own specific quality change rules.
+Each new class inherits from the original Item class and adds a method update_quality which implements it's own specific quality change rules.

 The original GuildedRose class has been updated to simply call the update_quality method on each item and reduce the sell_in by 1.